 - Ensure you have properly configured the DNS server, including configuring reverse lookup for the client machine from Cisco ISE-PIC.
-For more information about the DNS server configuration requirements for Cisco ISE-PIC, see DNS Server, on page 13 - Step 1 The API Providers table is displayed, including status information for each existing client. - Step 2 To add a new client, click Add from the top of the table. - Step 3 Complete all mandatory fields in order to configure the client correctly.
-For more information, see API Provider Settings, on page 40. - Step 4 Click Submit.
+For more information about the DNS server configuration requirements for Cisco ISE-PIC, see DNS Server, on page 13 - Step 1 In the ISE-PIC GUI, click the Menu icon (≡) and choose Providers > API Providers to view all currently configured clients, to edit and delete existing clients, and to configure new clients..

+The API Providers table is displayed, including status information for each existing client. - Step 2 To add a new client, click Add from the top of the table. - Step 3 Complete all mandatory fields in order to configure the client correctly.
+For more information, see API Provider Settings, on page 38. - Step 4 Click Submit.